bitpay/wallet/README.md

 BIP45 note: All addresses generated at BWS with BIP45 use the 'shared cosigner index' (2147483647) so Copay address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.

 Since version 1.5, Copay uses the root `m/48'` for hardware multisignature wallets.
 This was coordinated with Ledger and Trezor teams.
 While the derivation path format is still similar to BIP44, the root was in order to indicate that these wallets are not discoverable by scanning addresses for funds.
-Address generation for multisignature wallets requires the other copayers extended public keys.
+Address generation for multisignature wallets requires the other TRCpayers extended public keys.

 ## Bitcore Wallet Service